Task name (optional), used for display purposes.

 # Custom image id (optional, advanced).
 The image id used to boot the

 # instances.
-Only supported for AWS and GCP (for non-docker image).
-If not
+Only supported for AWS, GCP, OCI and IBM (for non-docker image).

-# specified, SkyPilot will use the default debian-based image suitable for
+# If not specified, SkyPilot will use the default debian-based image

 #